Land and Pest Management

 -

-Page 58 of the Council’s Biosecurity Plan, Council is responsible for conducting coordinated programs that support priority management of invasive species, which includes the implementation of the 1080 Baiting Program.
+Page 58 of the North West Queensland Regional Biosecurity Plan 2022 – 2027 states that Council is responsible for conducting coordinated programs to support the priority management of invasive species, including the implementation of the 1080 Baiting Program.